Written by: Richard Fong

-An intuitive interface can be successfully achieved with a well-thought ecommerce site architecture.
+Lastly, an intuitive interface can be successfully achieved with a well-thought out eCommerce site architecture.
 Ideally, your customers should be able to find what they want within three clicks.
 A flat website architecture makes this possible.

 That’s the reason why it is important to run technical e-commerce SEO audits regularly.

 You can tap the expertise of an eCommerce SEO company to perform a strategic SEO audit on your site and follow these actionable steps:

 Google did not officially state that web pages with duplicate content will be penalized.
 However, the search engine will filter identical content, and this can negatively impact a performing web page’s rankings and backlinks.